Back to news

 We share Labour’s ambitions and this article sets out what we believe is needed to achieve them.
 It draws on our own Manifesto for Housing 2024, which was produced with the cross-sector expertise of The Housing Forum’s members and board.

-We have laid out our recommendations along the key three themes of supplyaffordability, and quality in separate pages below:
+We have laid out our recommendations along the key three themes of supplyaffordable houisng, and quality in separate pages below:

 Supply

-Labour have pledged to get Britain building again and to build 1.5 million new homes over the next parliament and recognise that the housing crisis is well known to be one of the country’s biggest barriers to growth.
+Labour have pledged to ‘get Britain building again’ and to build 1.5 million new homes over the next parliament and recognise that the housing crisis is well known to be one of the country’s biggest barriers to growth.
+They have already set out some ideas on reforming the planning system to help achieve this – funding 300 new planning officers, restoring mandatory housing targets, and strengthening action against councils who fail to deliver.

-Read more about our plans for supply here.
+Read more about what needs to be done to boost supply here.

 Affordable housing and choice

-Read more about our plans for affordable housing and choice here.
+Read more about what needs to be done to create affordable housing and choice here.

 Quality

-Read more about our plans for quality here.
+Read more about what needs to be done to improve quality here.

 Want to share your news?